 Though available year-round, apples and fall just go together.
 It’s the time of year when apples are abundant.
 I would always look forward to picking apples in the fall as a kid.
 This is something I wish that we could do every year.
 However, where I live that just isn’t something we can do easily.
 We did go apple picking a few years ago when we headed down to visit family and it was a great experience, especially for my son who had never picked apples before.

 New and old TV shows

-Fall means fall TV.
+Fall also means fall TV.
 Whether it’s an old series coming back for another season or a new show, there is always something to watch when the fall lineup hits.
 Although I am not a huge TV person, I do enjoy a couple of shows and it’s always great when they come back on each fall.

 Another fall staple is the fall fair.
 Where I grew up, there were all kinds of fairs around for us to visit over the fall.
 In fact, you would be hard-pressed to get to all of them in a single season.
-The one we went to every year was the Brigden Fair.
-This fair falls on Thanksgiving, and we would often go to it for school field trips and also as a family.
+One we went to every year was the Brigden Fair.
+This fair occurs on Thanksgiving weekend, and we would often go to it for school field trips and also as a family.
 I loved going to see all of the animals, especially the horses, and tasting all of the fair food.
 We took our son there a couple of years ago and he enjoyed it, even though the day we went didn’t have many exhibits open.